All ages find fun at pumpkin plunge

 She threw her hands up over her head and tugged at her ski cap.

-“I think we're going to put our pumpkins on the other side of that blue thing (slingshot catapault), then pull them back and let go so they go inside the target,” Ellaina said.
+“I think we’re going to put our pumpkins on the other side of that blue thing [slingshot catapult], then pull them back and let go so they go inside the target,” Ellaina said.

 Cabell had the participants practice with rocks before they began launching the various squash they had brought.

-Ellaina, her dad, Drew, and brother, Arthur, 5, made some good shots and rescued some pumpkins from the lake, as did the Melancon family, who brought more kids with a greater age-range, from Walker.
+Ellaina, her dad, Drew, and brother, Arthur, 5, made some good shots and rescued some pumpkins from the lake, as did the Melancon family from Walker, who brought more kids with a greater age range.

 “I liked canoeing the best because it was fun because I got to grab four pumpkins and that was a lot,” Ellaina said.